GIS4DEV/GIS4DEV.github.io/_lessons/04b_rosgen_GRASS_R.md

 1. As you plan for and complete the replication, complete the replication report template found in `docs/report/HEGSRR-Replication-Report.md`.
 Eventually, you'll copy the report for inclusion in your GitHub Pages.
 2. Use the `loc_id` enumerated in the Reach Assignments table below when choosing the CHaMPS site to analyze-- your site of interest.
 3. Follow the procedures enumerated in the repository's `procedure` folder, going in the same order as the procedures listed in `procedure_metadata.csv`.
 The procedures work through the process of creating variables required for a Rosgen Level II Stream Classification, illustrated by the Environmental Protection Agency's flowchart: ![Rosgen Level II Procedure](assets/rosgen_level2.jpg) The full EPA training from which this chart was downloaded is available [here](https://cfpub.epa.gov/watertrain/moduleframe.cfm?parent_object_id=1189) and the chart is [section 25 of 25](https://cfpub.epa.gov/watertrain/moduleFrame.cfm?parent_object_id=1275)
+1. As a final step, you should update the data_metadata.csv file to report any new data files you have created and the procedure_metadata.csv file to report any new procedural files (code or protocols) you have created.

 ### Reach Assignments